Chemed Co. (NYSE:CHE) Shares Sold by State of Alaska Department of Revenue

-State of Alaska Department of Revenue lessened its position in shares of Chemed Co.
-(NYSE:CHE – Free Report) by 0.4% in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+State of Alaska Department of Revenue decreased its position in Chemed Co.
+(NYSE:CHE – Free Report) by 0.4% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
 The fund owned 19,888 shares of the company’s stock after selling 85 shares during the quarter.
-State of Alaska Department of Revenue owned approximately 0.13% of Chemed worth $10,335,000 at the end of the most recent quarter.
+State of Alaska Department of Revenue owned about 0.13% of Chemed worth $10,335,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds and other institutional investors have also made changes to their positions in the company.
+Other institutional investors have also recently added to or reduced their stakes in the company.
 Janiczek Wealth Management LLC raised its stake in Chemed by 75.6% in the 2nd quarter.
 Janiczek Wealth Management LLC now owns 79 shares of the company’s stock valued at $43,000 after purchasing an additional 34 shares during the last quarter.
 Blume Capital Management Inc. acquired a new position in Chemed in the 2nd quarter valued at about $43,000.
 Canada Pension Plan Investment Board acquired a new position in Chemed in the 1st quarter valued at about $46,000.
 Covestor Ltd raised its stake in Chemed by 334.6% in the 2nd quarter.
 Covestor Ltd now owns 113 shares of the company’s stock valued at $61,000 after purchasing an additional 87 shares during the last quarter.
 Finally, Fortis Capital Advisors LLC raised its stake in Chemed by 155.6% in the 1st quarter.
 Fortis Capital Advisors LLC now owns 115 shares of the company’s stock valued at $62,000 after purchasing an additional 70 shares during the last quarter.
 Institutional investors and hedge funds own 94.25% of the company’s stock.

-Several brokerages recently weighed in on CHE.
-StockNews.com began coverage on shares of Chemed in a research note on Thursday, October 5th.
+Several analysts have commented on CHE shares.
+Royal Bank of Canada lifted their price target on Chemed from $576.00 to $604.00 and gave the company an “outperform” rating in a report on Monday, October 30th.
+StockNews.com started coverage on Chemed in a report on Thursday, October 5th.
 They issued a “buy” rating for the company.
-Royal Bank of Canada lifted their price target on Chemed from $576.00 to $604.00 and gave the company an “outperform” rating in a report on Monday, October 30th.

 Chemed Announces Dividend